-ALL CHAMBER EVENTS CANCELLED UNTIL FURTHER NOTICE BECAUSE OF THE CORONAVIRUS PANDEMIC, INCLUDING THE MARCH 31 JOB FAIR AND ALL MEETINGS.
-PLEASE VISIT THIS WEBSITE FOR UPDATES.
+ALL CHAMBER EVENTS CANCELLED UNTIL FURTHER NOTICE BECAUSE OF THE CORONAVIRUS PANDEMIC.

 Pritzker provides 0pportunity for Minority-Owned Businesses to become state vendors

 The Illinois Department of Innovation & Technology (DoIT) announced today it will be providing an opportunity for traditionally underrepresented minority-owned businesses in the IT/Telecom industry to become vendors for the state.
 The department will issue a Project/Resource Sheltered Market (PRSM) solicitation in the coming weeks.

 The PRSM program offers minority, women and persons with disabilities owned businesses in the IT/Telecom industry the opportunity to bid on State projects, with the goal of increasing supplier diversity in Illinois.
 Businesses interested in responding to the solicitation must be Business Enterprise Program (BEP) certified in order to participate.

 “Under the leadership of Governor Pritzker, we are making reforms to ensure minority, women-owned, and persons with disabilities can compete for and win State contracts,” said Janel L. Forde, Acting Director of Illinois Department of Central Management Services and Chairwoman of the Business Enterprise Council.
 “This initiative demonstrates our commitment towards inclusion and provides BEP firms an opportunity in the IT/Telecom industry.”